-Each type of tee has only that properties that are needed for analysis according to the selected code.
+Each type of tee has only the properties that are needed for analysis according to the selected code.

 Concentric Reducer, Eccentric Reducer

-A reducer is a node object, not the pipe element.
-You can delete it and geometry will not be changed.
+A reducer is a node object, not a pipe element.
+You can delete it and the geometry will not be changed.

 A valve is a node object.
 Not pipe.
 You can delete it and geometry will not be changed.
 Modeled as a rigid element with specified weight.

 A rigid element is a “special” pipe object